Everything Pretzel Croissants are a labor of love, seasoned with extra goodness.

 - 2 Tbsp baking soda

-- Combine flour, water, 3 Tbsp Butter, milk, sugar, yeast and salt in the bowl of a stand mixer fitted with the dough hook.
+- Combine flour, water, 3 tablespoon Butter, milk, sugar, yeast and salt in the bowl of a stand mixer fitted with the dough hook.

 - Mix on low speed for 3-4 minutes, scraping the sides of the mixing bowl once if necessary.
 Transfer the dough to a lightly floured 10-inch pie pan or a dinner plate.